projectDV/AHB_TB_UVM/README.md

 # AHB_TB_UVM
-This contains AXI master TB using UVM
+This contains AHB master TB using UVM